elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 We ask for a code review of the files owned by your team (not the entire PR) to ensure that it looks reasonable.
 QA is optional - in general, we rely on tests and feature freeze QA to catch any UI issues that may have slipped past (hopefully few to none).

-We do encourage manual QA of your team's app/plugin if the changes are large enough, or if the impacted component/UI is important enough to warrant concern about any regressions or broken behavior.
+We do encourage manual QA of your team's app/plugin if the changes are large enough, or if the impacted component/UI raises concern about regressions or broken behavior.
 In general, EUI tries to call out any larger or riskier changes at the top of our PR description to help narrow down QA/smoke testing.

 #### Q: I've caught an issue that we think is caused by the EUI upgrade - what do I do?